(2007 Oct 24 blog post)

 Recovery-process steps :

-For more details on these steps, I found that Googling the web worked well.
-And ... it helps to have a second computer to go to, to do things like Google searches, when your infected computer is acting up.
+For more details on these recovery steps, I found that doing web searches worked well.
+And ... it helps to have a second computer to go to, to do things like web searches, when your infected computer is acting up.

 Don't hold your breath waiting for Microsoft to make it hard for someone half-way around the world to put entries in your Microsoft registry database --- and hard to put evil-programs into YOUR Microsoft system folders/directories.

-Microsoft is mainly concerned about you not knowing much about accessing the registry and system directories --- because their main concern is to ELIMINATE CALLS FROM YOU when you accidentally remove a registry entry or program or configuration file that you should not have.
+Microsoft is mainly concerned about you not knowing much about accessing the registry and system directories --- because their main concern is to ELIMINATE CALLS FROM YOU when you accidentally remove a registry entry or program or configuration file that you should not have removed.
 THAT is their top priority.

 To return to a previously visited web page location, click on the